BradyDonovan/WritableWMISearcher/README.md

 Invoke-WMIClassWritablePropertySearcher -wmiClasses $classesObj -DataType Boolean
 ```

+# To Do
+- Add the ability to search classes irrespective to datatype.
+For example, return all writable properties in `Win32_OSRecoveryConfiguration`.

 # This Repository
 Feel free to submit a pull request or issue if you find a bug.